 The Remmerswaal family lost its three other sons well before their time.
 Harry killed himself in 1993 because of a broken heart, Hans died of cancer, and Jerry suffered a fatal stroke.
 In December 1997, Win nearly joined them.
 Despite counseling and efforts at self-help, his alcoholism continued to plague him and his long-suffering parents.
 (There was even talk, which Win later denied, that he was living on the streets. )

 In November 2010, TV West in The Hague aired An Almost Perfect Game, a touching 20-minute documentary about Win Remmerswaal and his career.
-Even today, one can see that this man was once an athlete, and the film clips from his major-league career show his good stuff (especially a sharp breaking ball).
-His contorted arm grips a cigarette holder, and Remmerswaal smokes in a series of fierce, desperate puffs.
+Even then, one could see that this man had once been an athlete, and the film clips from his major-league career showed his good stuff (especially a sharp breaking ball).
+His contorted arm gripped a cigarette holder, and Remmerswaal smoked in a series of fierce, desperate puffs.
 Tacked to the wall behind his bed are his baseball cards and team photos.

-As of 2010, four other honkballers have made it to the majors: Rikkert Faneyte, Robert Eenhoorn, Rick Vanden Hurk, and Greg Halman.
+As of 2022, four other honkballers have made it to the majors: Rikkert Faneyte, Robert Eenhoorn, Rick van den Hurk, and Greg Halman.
+(Didi Gregorius, who was born in Amsterdam, learned the game in Curaçao in the Netherlands Antilles, though his father pitched for the Amsterdam Pirates.)
 They can thank Win Remmerswaal, who helped spur the game’s popularity in his homeland.
 In An Almost Perfect Game, Dutch journalist Theo Reitsma, a former president of KNBSB (the Dutch baseball/softball federation), said, “He had a great talent from an early age – you could see he was coming up.
 He worked hard to get there and Dutch baseball owes him the utmost respect for having arrived.”

 Continued thanks to Joe M. Morgan (letter to Rory Costello, November 15, 2010).
 Thanks also to John Tudor (telephone interview, December 15, 2010).